dch/glazier/README.md

 * Glazier tries to be self-contained so that it is both repeatable and also easy to clean up.
 * Compilation stages are not fully automated but are all now command-line driven
-* Visual Studio 2010 is not supported yet by all build tools; use VSE 2008
+* Visual Studio 2010 is not supported yet by all build tools so use Visual Studio Express 2008 instead

 # Running Automatically #######################################################